im2nguyen/nomad-ai-workloads/README.md

 # Nomad multi-cloud setup

-Nomad cluster setup with no additional software (Consul, Vault, etc).
+Nomad cluster setup with no additional software (Consul, Vault, etc) and no VM image building.
+This setup is done completely with Terraform.

 ## Runbook